 |MSEN 5919||Special Topics in MSE (Materials Characterization in Engineering)||3|

 |Students must take four approved track-specific courses|

 |Students must select three breadth electives with approval of the PhD research advisor and program.
 Independent study and MSEN 5000 may count as breadth electives.|

 |Total Credit Hours||30|

 Required track-specific courses and approved track-specific electives are listed on the department's Coursework webpage.

-The preliminary exam will normally be given in the summer of the student's second year.
+The preliminary exam will normally be given in the spring of the student's second year.
 If the first attempt is failed, a second attempt will be scheduled in the following months.
 The second prelim attempt should be completed before the beginning of the third academic year.
 Students who have a master's degree should complete the preliminary exam in the third semester of study.
 If a student fails their first attempt, then they must retake the exam at latest in the following semester.
 Two successive failures result in a terminal MS as the highest possible degree.

 Before admission to candidacy for the doctoral degree, students must pass a comprehensive examination, which shall consist of a written and an oral examination in the field of concentration and related fields.
 At the comprehensive examination, the student shall present a plan for the dissertation research to the Advisory Committee for approval.